Are Workers' Compensation Benefits Taxable?

 Remember, your workers' compensation benefits can only be taxed if you receive those benefits instead of Social Security benefits.
 Generally, you do not have to worry about your workers' compensation benefits being taxed.

-If you are concerned that your benefits are being taxed unlawfully or are wondering what type of benefits you will be receiving after an industrial injury, it would be wise to seek legal counsel from our firm.
+If you are concerned that your benefits are being taxed unlawfully or are wondering what type of benefits you can receive after an industrial injury, we're ready to help.
 Contact us at (888) 493-1629 today.
 We offer 100% free consultations.